sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 whose format is based on the format defined by
-[Apache Avro](http://avro.apache.org), and generates the corresponding code in Java or Scala along with the boilerplate code that will allow the generated classes to remain binary compatible with previous versions of the datatype.
+[Apache Avro](http://avro.apache.org), and generates the corresponding code in Java or Scala along with the boilerplate code that will allow the generated classes to remain binary-compatible with previous versions of the datatype.

 The source code of the library and autoplugin
 [can be found on GitHub](https://github.com/sbt/sbt-datatype).